Quantcast

 Now…you're not going to get rich off Swagbucks or really earn an actual income, but if you're just hoping for a little “mad money” then I think you're going to find Swagbucks to be an amazing little hobby that you can use to afford Christmas presents or some other little “extra” you may not normally be able to afford.

 Maybe you're wondering what in the world Swagbucks even is.
-A basic explanation is that you complete online activities such as taking a surveys or searching the web through the Swagbucks search bar.
+A basic explanation is that you complete online activities such as taking surveys or searching the web through the Swagbucks search bar.
 When you do, you are awarded with…well… Swagbucks.
 Then you can redeem those Swagbucks for gift cards or actual PayPal cash.

 I'm going to share the specific ways I have found to make using Swagbucks worth my time.
 I know we are all busy, but I also know many of us could use a little extra cash.
 So hopefully making use of Swagbucks will be a blessing to your family as I share some of the most time-effective ways to earn a little extra money.